ahmedmoustafa/Notebooks/misc/diamonds.md

      'D9',
      'D10']

-## Initialize the lists for each diamond function output
+## Initialize the list for each diamond output

 ``` python
 diamond_1_table = []